If you’re looking for cheap dog food recipes that use simple ingredients, we’ve got you covered.

 Canine Journal’s peanut butter breakfast scramble (about halfway down the page) is the epitome of cheap dog food recipes for desperate times.

+It uses eggs, peanut butter, bread, and vegetables.
 Use any bread and veggies you have on hand.
 For the PB, just check the label to make sure it’s free of xylitol.

 8. Make-Ahead Doggy Stew